The purpose of this site is to function as an

 BASIC

-Most missions will require using a combination of stealth and dynamic
+Most missions will require using a

-techniques.
-Stealth being a slow and quiet approach to the area to be
+combination of stealth and dynamic techniques.
+Stealth is a slow and quiet approach to the area to be

 cleared.

-techniques with speed, surprise and violence of action.
+techniques with speed, surprise, and violence of action.
 Room clearing is

 generally accomplished using a four man team.
 Entry does not always require